john-science/john-science.github.io/_drafts/2018-06-29-whats-a-haskell.md

 Not bad: simple and lightweight, though `putStrLn` lacks elegance.

-### Fibonacci Function
+### Trivial Example 2: Fibonacci Function

 Okay, the first function I usually try to build in a new language calculates the Nth term in the Fibonacci series.
-Since I am just trying to get the flavor of the language I don't worry about overflow or performance issues here.
+Since I am just trying to get the flavor of the language I don't worry about overflow, performance, memoization, etcetera.

 Here it is in Stupid Python: